Gully Boy: Plot

 Murad Ahmed, a final year college student, lives in the Dharavi slums of Mumbai.
-His abusive father Aftab Shakir Ahmed brings home a much younger second wife, much to the chagrin of the family.
+His abusive father, Aftab Shakir Ahmed, brings home a much younger second wife, much to the chagrin of the family.
 Murad nurtures a fascination for rap music.
 His longtime and overly possessive girlfriend Safeena Firdausi is training to be a surgeon and routinely meets him in secret.

-Forced to work part-time as a chauffeur after Aftab is injured, Murad starts to write, with his lyrics informed by the inequalities he observes while on the job.
-He befriends local rapper Shrikant "MC Sher" Bhosle, whom he saw performing in his college fest, and begins performing his lyrics at underground shows and rap battles, eventually uploading a video on YouTube.
+Forced to work part-time as a chauffeur after Aftab is injured, Murad starts to write; his lyrics are informed by the inequalities he observes while on the job.
+He befriends local rapper Shrikant "MC Sher" Bhosle, whom he sees performing in his college fest.
+MC Sher invites him to perform at underground shows and rap battles, eventually collaborating with him for a rap video on YouTube.

 Berklee College student Shweta "Sky" Mehta, a record producer, reaches out to Murad and Sher after seeing the video, offering to collaborate on a new song.
 The accompanying video, which is shot in Dharavi, rapidly becomes popular.
 Murad and Sky grow close and eventually have sex, which Murad keeps from Safeena.
 When Safeena finds out, she reacts violently towards Sky by smashing a bottle of beer on her head.
 As a result, she is brought in by the police but is not arrested as Sky doesn't press charges against her.
-Murad eventually breaks up with Safeena due to her possessive attitude.
-As Aftab's violence towards him, his brother Suhail and his mother Razia escalates, Murad decides to leave home with Razia and Suhail and work full-time for his maternal uncle Ateeq Khan.
+Murad eventually breaks up with Safeena due to her possessive nature.
+As Aftab's violence towards him, his brother, Suhail, and his mother, Razia, escalates, Murad decides to leave home with Razia and Suhail and work full-time for his maternal uncle Ateeq Khan.

 Later, when Sky expresses her romantic feelings for him, Murad declines her advances as he still loves Safeena and decides to reconcile with her.
 Murad and Sher enter a contest to open for Nas at his Mumbai concert, and Murad advances to the finals after a successful rap battle.
 His confidence having improved from the appreciation he receives from fans, Murad finally stands up to Aftab and Ateeq when they belittle his passion.
 He later gets back together with Safeena.
 He goes on to win the contest and becomes one of India's top rappers.
 The film ends with his friends, family and Safeena watching him happily as he begins his triumphant opening performance.